leofabri/hassio_appliance-status-monitor/README.md

 There aren’t numerous blueprints that do what I want, and I’m sure that I have the skills to automate my machines without wasting money to buy them new.
 Here’s my cheap and reliable solution that addresses the problem, once and for all.

 I use this for my dishwasher and washing machine and the results have been great!
 The blueprint is very extensible and easy to use.
-My family ❤️s this thing!
+My family ❤️ this thing!
 Even if they don’t understand its complexity and get what all the fuss is about.

 As I said, I’m sharing this with everyone.
 I’m sure that you’ll find it useful!